roachhd/notepad/_posts/2014-11-17-how-to-write-a-readme.md

 category: Tips n Tricks
 tags: [geek, open-source, ref]
 ---
-As others have noted, README should be simple and short, but a good README can save time especially if it's for something like command-line parameter parsing library.
+As many other have blogged before me, a good README should be simple and succinct, but a great README can save time and encourage developers to look more at your project, especially if it's for something like command-line parameter parsing library.

 Here's what I think it should include: